Modern witch hunts: Kenya

 Kenya has a long-covered history of witch hunts.
 In the past years, lynchings were a frequent feature of public violence.
 For example, it was reported on 21 May 2008 that in Kenya a mob had burnt to death at least 11 people accused of witchcraft.

 The Western region of Kenya is particularly known for witch hunts, and the district of Kisii has been labeled a "sorcery belt".
 In this region, elders are often targeted and labeled as witches.

 Nigeria

 People accused of being witches in Nigeria include a seventy-year-old widow from Irrua named Auntie B. As of 2019, she had avoided being made to drink a magical potion of toxic substances.
 In the nearby Ozalla community, at least twenty accused people since 2004 have died under similar circumstances.
 "Killing an alleged witch is considered a form of community service, a way to avenge and neutralize the source of danger to the community."
+In 2012, 70-year-old Rebecca Adewumi was tortured to death in Omuo Ekiti by youths who accused her of witchcraft.